llvm/llvm-project/llvm/docs/UserGuides.rst

    DirectX runtime.

 :doc:`RISCVUsage`
-   This document describes using the RISCV-V target.
+   This document describes using the RISC-V target.

 :doc:`RISCV/RISCVVectorExtension`
    This document describes how the RISC-V Vector extension can be expressed in LLVM IR and how code is generated for it in the backend.